State Innovation Model (SIM)

 A newly launched Community Referral Platform is providing one platform linking participating practices, community-based specialty hubs, and community service agencies to support the needs of patients.
 Working together, the GFHC and its partners will address the upstream socio-economic factors affecting the health of Genesee County residents.
 An initial ten SIM-designated patient centered medical home (PCMH) practices are included in the Clinical Community Linkages pilot phase launch that began in November, 2017.

-Genesee County is one of nine communities across the State of Michigan implementing the Children’s Healthcare Access Program (CHAP).
-CHAP is a collaborative, community-based medical home improvement model intended to improve the health outcomes of low-income children covered by Medicaid insurance, while raising the quality of care, better utilizing resources, and decreasing costs.
+The Community Health Access Program (CHAP) is a collaborative, community-based medical home improvement model intended to improve the health outcomes of individuals covered by Medicaid insurance (specifically children), while raising the quality of care, better utilizing resources, and decreasing costs.

-Families are referred to CHAP by participating pediatric practices, Medicaid health insurance plans, Genesee County’s 2-1-1 system, or through self-referrals.
-A multidisciplinary CHAP team provides services to families that include:
+Children, and in some cases adults, are referred to CHAP by participating pediatric and family practices, Medicaid health insurance plans, Genesee County’s 2-1-1 system, or through self-referrals.
+A multidisciplinary CHAP team provides services to clients that include:

 - Parent education